 The fact that the AI tool does what it does straight out of the box means it can save a lot of editing time, allowing you to process a bunch of images quickly.

-(You can see AI in action in Luminar Neo’s other extensions: Supersharp, Background Removal, Upscale AI, Magic Light AI and Focus Stacking.
+(You can see AI in action in Luminar Neo’s other features: Supersharp, Background Removal, Upscale AI, Magic Light AI and Focus Stacking.

 In my experiments, I had to pick up the editing pen for serious refinements for only one of the images.

-For the first image, the Noiseless AI did a pretty good job after I followed the suggestion of ‘Low’ settings.
+For the first image, the Noiseless AI did a pretty good job using ‘Middle’ settings.

-I slightly tweaked the Details and Sharpness sliders for the second job to extract some detail from the image.
+I slightly tweaked the Details and Sharpness sliders for the second job to extract some detail from the image after using the ‘High’ setting.
 Even then, I am happy to acknowledge that the Noiseleess AI tool did a great job to start off.

 If you’re worried about obliterating details in your image while attempting to suppress noise, I recommend that you follow the tool’s suggestions.